boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 # Jeremiah

 ## Chapter 15 <!-- scripture:15 -->

-### Jeremiah Complains about His Lot and The Lord Responds

 [1] Then the Lord said to me, “Even if Moses and Samuel stood before me pleading for these people, I would not feel pity for them!
 Get them away from me!
 Tell them to go away!
 [2] If they ask you, ‘Where should we go?’ tell them the Lord says this: